Connor Bazelak: Professional career

 Bazelak signed with the Tampa Bay Buccaneers as an undrafted free agent on May 9, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On November 29, Bazelak was promoted to the active roster from the practice squad ahead of the Buccaneers' Week 13 game against the Arizona Cardinals.

+On March 4, 2026, Bazelak re-signed with the Buccaneers.
+He was waived on August 29.